 even more of an effort.
-The new Common Core State Standards heavily focus on students being able to adequately provide evidence.
-This evidence should be provided not only in their written work, but also during whole class, small group, and partnership discussions.
-This is where Accountable Talk comes in.
+Students should be encouraged to talk (a lot!) during whole class, small group, and partner discussions.
+This is where Accountable Talk practice comes in.

 Two important factors need to be considered for starting to implement Accountable Talk.
-The first is classroom layout.
+The first is classroom layout (see chart below).
 I set-up my classroom so there is both a large area for the entire class to gather and face each other and many small group areas.
 Secondly, students need to be explicitly taught how to use accountable talk in a respectful way.
-I created an anchor chart with prompts that we'll refer to during the first few weeks of school.
+I created an anchor chart (to the right) with prompts that we'll refer to during the first few weeks of school.
 I'll keep this chart posted in the classroom until the discussions become more natural and automatic.
-While these two factors are keys to getting started in the classroom, I highly recommend reading over Conducting Classroom Conversations (linked above) for more in-depth information.
+While these two factors are keys to getting started in the classroom, I highly recommend also encouraging kiddos to notice how they are talking with each other.

 |Classroom layout to support Accountable Talk|